 Draft Gaia DR2 data model and passbands available

 To help with the preparations for the second data release Gaia Data Processing and Analysis Consortium released a draft of the Gaia DR2 data model.
 Available for download as well are Gaia DR2 passbands.
 These are described in Gaia image of the week.
 For other auxiliary data see Auxiliary Data page on ESA's website.

 Gaia DR2 data

-The Gaia DR2 data can be found at:
+The Gaia DR2 data can be accessed at: